 This is where the (late) larger than life Nelson Mandela was held for 18 of his 27 years in prison.

-- You ferry forward to a beautifully kept World Heritage Site, yet backward in time to the ugly of history
+- You ferry forward to a beautifully maintained World Heritage Site, yet backward in time to the ugly of history

-- You feel drawn to the greatness of the political prisoners who were held here, yet repelled by the smallness of the minds that propagated hate.
+- You admire the greatness of the political prisoners who were held here, yet abhor the smallness of the minds that propagated hate and segregation

-Yet the photos, scripts on the walls, gruesome tales of what they went through during those dark days and the quiet of the serene environ, makes the mind falter and wander – was this for real??
+As one wanders along the now silenced cell corridors, or strolls across the serene environs of the well-manicured grounds, the photos, scripts on the walls and gruesome tales of what happened during those dark days makes the mind falter and wonder – was this for real??

 As you leave the cells & island, the sentiments catch on… all this has changed, apartheid is no more, Black South Africa is free… FREE at last!